 Description

-a) Europa, draped and crowned, holding a domed temple and a sceptre, with a small horse behind at her feet. b) Asia, draped, holding flowers and a censer, with a small camel behind at her feet. c) Africa, nude, holding a cornucopia full of wheat and a small beast, probably a basilisk, with a small lion at her feet. d) America, nude with feathered skirt, collar and arm-bands and a string of beads, with one foot on a man's head and a large lizard behind.
+a) Europa, who is draped and crowned, holding a domed temple and a sceptre, with a small horse at her feet. b) Asia, draped and holding flowers and a censer, with a small camel at her feet. c) Africa, depicted nude, holding a cornucopia filled with wheat and a small beast, likely a basilisk, with a small lion at her feet. d) America, also nude, wearing a feathered skirt, collar, and arm-bands, adorned with a string of beads, standing with one foot on a man's head and a large lizard behind her.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.